docker/cli/docs/reference/commandline/container_restart.md

 waits indefinitely for the container to exit.

 `--timeout 0` is not the same as omitting the flag.
 It skips the graceful wait and sends `SIGKILL` immediately.
-The `0` in the options table is the flag's zero value; it is not the daemon default.

 If you omit `--timeout`, the CLI does not send a timeout.
 The daemon then uses the container's [`--stop-timeout`](https://docs.docker.com/reference/cli/docker/container/run/#stop-timeout)